North Coast Regional Botanic Garden

-The North Coast Regional Botanic Garden in Coffs Harbour is a 20 hectare oasis in the heart of Coffs blending a mix of natural coastal forests, planted gardens, discovery walks and picnic areas.
-On Hardacre Street just one km from the Coffs Harbour CBD on the Mid North Coast region of New South Wales, Australia.
+The North Coast Regional Botanic Garden in Coffs Harbour is a 20 ha oasis in the heart of Coffs Harbour, in the Mid North Coast region of New South Wales, Australia, blending a mix of natural coastal forests, planted gardens, discovery walks and picnic areas.
+It is located just one km from the Coffs Harbour central business district.

 The gardens are open from 9 am to 5 pm every day of the year.
 Entry is free.

 Features

-Entrance Gardens - Prime Display Area
+Entrance gardens (Prime Display Area)

-A miniature botanic garden covering about 1 hectare showcasing the variety of plantings in the garden.
+At the entrance is a miniature botanic garden, covering about 1 hectare, showcasing the variety of plantings in the garden.

-The lawn and pavilion by the dining tables at the entrance to the botanic garden.

-Natural Forest and Mangroves
+Natural forest and mangroves

-Covering about half of the total garden area the native forests and mangroves represents the original native vegetation of the area.
+Covering about half of the total garden area, the native forests and mangroves represents the original native vegetation of the area.

-Rare and Endangered
+Rare and endangered

 The North Coast Region of New South Wales contains 17 of the 20 most endangered plant species in New South Wales.
 The North Coast Regional Botanic Garden aims to provide a safe area to help ensure the survival of these endangered plants.
 The garden has a specimen of the endemic swamp orchid (Phaius australis), one of the most endangered plant species in New South Wales.

-The Sensory Garden
+Sensory Garden

-Located next to the Rare and Endangered area of the garden near the main entrance, the sensory garden contains a variety of aromatic plants.
+Located next to the rare and endangered area of the garden, the Sensory Garden contains a variety of aromatic plants.